 Any undergraduate student can declare this major.

-All courses in the major or minor must be completed with a grade of "C" or higher.
+All courses in the major must be completed with a grade of "C" or higher.
 Courses with grades lower than "C" must be repeated.

 The major in French consists of 33 credits as follows.

 - FRN 351 Compose Yourself: Writing in French

 - FRN 352 French Culture and Civilization in Four Senses

 - FRN 355 Couscous, Coca-Cola, and Camembert: France Today